jeffqchen/9DIN2VGA/README.md

 ------

 On the main PCB, solder in all the SMD components, as well as the headphone jack.
-DO NOT solder in the VGA plug yet.
+Do **NOT** solder in the VGA plug yet.

 <img src="./Pics/asm_01.jpg" width="400px" />
 <img src="./Pics/asm_02.jpg" width="400px" />